jon-jacky/Piety/editors/README.md

 run the command in *sked* by prefixing the command name with the module name: *sked.p()*.

-Help text in *frame* is cryptic.
+Help text in *edsel* is cryptic.
 To see the more helpful text from *sked* you must prefix the command name with the module name: *help(sked.e)*.

 To finish display editing and return to line editing in *sked*: